ZoinerTejada/hdinsight-docs/hdinsight-using-external-metadata-stores.md

 As discussed above Hive Metastore is critical component of Hadoop and Spark architecture and picking up right Metastore strategy will certainly help you with right Architecture and user experience.

 # Oozie Metastore
 Apache Oozie is a workflow/coordination system that manages Hadoop jobs.
-It supports Hadoop jobs for Apache MapReduce, Apache Pig, and Apache Hive.
-Oozie uses a metastore to store details about current and completed worklflows.
-To increase performance when using Oozie, you can use SQL Database as a custom metastore.
+It supports Hadoop jobs for Apache MapReduce, Pig, Hive and others.
+Oozie uses a Metastore to store details about current and completed worklflows.
+To increase performance when using Oozie, you can use Azure SQL Database as a custom metastore.
 The metastore can also provide access to Oozie job data after you delete your cluster.
-It can also be used as a job scheduler for java programs or shell scripts.

-For instructions on creating an Oozie metastore with Azure SQL Database, [see here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-use-oozie-linux-mac#create-the-database)I.
+For instructions on creating an Oozie metastore with Azure SQL Database, see [Use Oozie for workflows](https://docs.microsoft.com/azure/hdinsight/hdinsight-use-oozie-linux-mac#create-the-database).

+## See Next
+* [Operationalize Data Pipelines with Oozie](hdinsight-operationalize-data-pipeline.md): Learn how to build a data pipeline that uses Hive to summarize CSV flight delay data, stage the prepared data in Azure Storage blobs and then use Sqoop to load the summarized data into Azure SQL Database.
+A Metastore is created for both Hive and Oozie.